 I seek conversation through art, not confrontation.
 People who encounter art must be free to wonder, make associations and react.
 Viewers bring their own unique abilities, emotions and experiences to the meeting with AMI.
 Every viewer will have a different experience; and the same viewer may have different experiences on different occasions.

 After receiving the AMI vision, I sketched it, scaled it up, and refined it by cutting heavy paper patterns.
-The final shape was used for eight paintings and a number of graphic projects.
+The final shape was used for ten paintings and a number of graphic and three dimensional projects.

-The AMI project is a series of eight (2cm x 61cm x 98cm) acrylic on canvas paintings.
+The AMI project is a series of eight (2cm x 61cm x 98cm) acrylic on canvas paintings and two larger paintings.
 The canvas is stretched over a plywood panel with integral stretcher bars and carefully folded corners that minimize folds and lines.
 Signatures on two edges, maintain a clean front surface and make the signature visible when the painting is hanging with any side up.
-Each canvas is mounted on a custom flat panel frame with (1cm) stand-off spacers made of extruded aluminum.
+Eight canvases are mounted on custom flat panel frames with (1cm) stand-off spacers made of extruded aluminum.
 Brass hardware is installed to facilitate hanging with any side up.
 The artist prefers exposed brass hanging hardware but it may be hidden.
 Frame, hardware and unique standoff mounting are all part of the original design and should remain intact.
 Two canvases (91 and 92) have no frame.
 They are thicker and the image wraps around the edges of the canvas.
 They have the same brass mounting hardware.

 Masking tape was often used in the construction of the lines.
 The line width of AMI 4 was particularly difficult.
 It is not exactly constant width and it was reworked many times.
 After AMI 4, I experimented with CHARTPAK graphic tape seeking a perfect constant width line; AMI 5, 6, 8 and 92 were made using graphic tape.